 Many common construction techniques require the use of temporary structures to allow for the installation of the permanent structure.
 Examples of temporary structures used routinely for the construction of highway structures include temporary stability towers and temporary sheet pile walls.
 Temporary stability towers are commonly used for the erection of segmental bridges constructed in balanced cantilever, steel plate girders, and steel box girders.
 Temporary sheet pile walls are commonly used for the construction of pier footings or to facilitate the installation of MSE wall straps.
-It is important to show the location of all temporary structures in each phase of the TTC Plan to assure there are no conflicts with temporary traffic patterns and to assure temporary structures are located behind barrier walls for adequate protection against oncoming traffic.
+It is important to show the location of all temporary traffic patterns and to assure temporary structures are located behind barrier walls for adequate protection against oncoming traffic.
 When using a temporary ACROW panel bridge, indicate in the Temporary Traffic Control Plans, the use of the "Legal Weight Only" sign in accordance with Design Standards Index 17355.
 All signage must be in place before the temporary structure is opened to traffic.
 See Design Standards Index 21600 Series and the associated Instructions for Design Standards (IDS 21600) for more information.